nitrobeets/nitrobeets/README.md

-### Just some random game developer
+### Apenas um desenvolvedor de jogos
-- beginner programmer
+- aspirante de programação
-- artist
+- artista
-- 3d modeler
+- modelador 3d

 <!--
 **nitrobeets/nitrobeets** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.